UDS Package

 # Allow rules generate NetworkPolicies allow: - direction: Egress selector: app.kubernetes.io/name: grafana remoteGenerated: Anywhere

-- direction: Egress remoteNamespace: tempo remoteSelector: app.kubernetes.io/name: tempo port: 9411 description: "Tempo"
+- direction: Egress remoteNamespace: monitoring remoteSelector: app.kubernetes.io/name: alertmanager port: 9093 description: "Alertmanager Datasource"

 # SSO allows for the creation of Keycloak clients and with automatic secret generation and protocolMappers sso: - name: Grafana Dashboard clientId: uds-core-admin-grafana redirectUris: - "https://grafana.admin.{{ .Values.domain }}/login/generic_oauth" groups: anyOf: - /UDS Core/Admin # Define protocolMappers to be created as dedicated scopes for the client protocolMappers: - name: username protocol: "openid-connect" protocolMapper: "oidc-usermodel-property-mapper" config: user.attribute: "username" claim.name: "username" userinfo.token.claim: "true" - name: email protocol: "openid-connect" protocolMapper: "oidc-usermodel-property-mapper" config: user.attribute: "email" claim.name: "email" userinfo.token.claim: "true"